paulscherrerinstitute/psi_fix/README.md

 1. Add the path to your Python 3.0 installation to the PATH environment variable
 2. Create a copy of python.exe and rename it to python3.exe

+# MATLAB

+The python models can be called from MATLAB.
+Not having separate MATLAB models allows maintaining only one code base.

+Some helper functions as well as an example about how to use python models from MATLAB can be found [here](model/matlab).

+Python is the main development tool for the models, so minor problems due to limited Python support of MATLAB can occur when using a model the first time from MATLAB.
+If Python changes are necessary, they shall be implemented fully backward compatible.

 # Simulations and Testbenches